dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 !!!
 Note
     Your volume (PV) name will be different as it’s dynamically generated.

-&#x3009;Look at the details of this PV:
+&#8680; Look at the details of this PV:

     oc describe pv/pvc-9bb84d88-4ac6-11e7-b56f-2cc2602a6dc8